Alvah Chapman Jr.: Newspapers and publishing

-Philanthropy
+Philanthropy and civic leadership

 Chapman was active in philanthropic and civic efforts in Miami and throughout South Florida.
 He was involved in an effort to rebuild portions of Homestead, Florida and Southern Miami-Dade County that had been severely damaged during 1992's Hurricane Andrew and was part of a $2 billion Downtown Miami renewal project.
 He was the founder of Community Partnership for Homeless, an organization designed to help Miami's homeless get off the streets and return to self-sufficiency.

+Chapman co-founded and co-headed the Non-Group, a civically influential group of Miami-Dade business elites.

-He had headed the Florida Philharmonic Orchestra, the Miami Coalition for a Drug-Free Community, Goodwill Industries of South Florida, the Greater Miami Chamber of Commerce, Miami Citizens Against Crime, the Orange Bowl Committee, a committee to build the Miami Performing Arts Center and the local United Way.
+Chapman had headed the Florida Philharmonic Orchestra, the Miami Coalition for a Drug-Free Community, Goodwill Industries of South Florida, the Greater Miami Chamber of Commerce, Miami Citizens Against Crime, the Orange Bowl Committee, a committee to build the Miami Performing Arts Center and the local United Way.
 In 1992 he was appointed by President Bush to be the first Chairman of Community Anti-Drug Coalitions of America.

 With donations from Chapman and $14 million in contributions from Knight Ridder and associated foundations, Florida International University named the Alvah H. Chapman, Jr. Graduate School of Business in his honor in 2001.
 He also endowed the Alvah Chapman Chair in Management at The Citadel School of Business and his alma mater annually awards the Alvah Chapman Distinguished Leadership Award to deserving members of the business community.

 Chapman died at age 87 on December 25, 2008, of pneumonia.
 He had Parkinson's disease and had experienced a number of strokes, in addition to breaking a hip in March 2008.